altersaddle/3D_models/docs/printing.md

 #### Delta Radius adjustment

 After the Z-Stop Adjustment is complete, the Z-distance at 0,0 (bed center) is confirmed.
 If it's too far away, the Delta Radius must be increased.
 Too close and the Delta Radius must be decreased.
-This is a trial-and-error process and will take a while.
+This is a repetitive process and can take a while.

 `M503` will print the current radius value associated with the **M665** parameter.

 The `M665` command will set the radius value.

+Settings should be saved to EEPROM after verifying.

+Issue the `G28` command (auto-home) between tests.